Captivating photography that prompts conversation and reflection

 Stories and Reviews

-‘I recently used the cards with an adolescent who was very troubled and had been threatening to kill himself.
-The Picture This cards he chose elicited some powerful responses:
+“I recently used the ‘Picture This’ cards with an adolescent who was deeply troubled and had been expressing suicidal thoughts.
+The images he selected prompted some incredibly powerful responses:

-Hands lifting hay bales—No matter what I do I can’t please Dad.
+- Hands lifting hay bales — “No matter what I do I can’t please Dad.”

-House burning and crashed car—I feel like my life is crashing and burning.
+- House burning and crashed car — “I feel like my life is crashing and burning.”

-Shredded paper—I feel confused and all messed up.
+- Shredded paper — “I feel confused and all messed up.”

-Walking down the road in snow—I am always going on walks alone.
+- Walking down the road in snow — “I am always going on walks alone.”

-The crowd—I want to be the person being focused-on in the crowd.
+- The crowd — “I want to be the person being focused on in the crowd.”

-Janine Mitchell, Youth Pathways Advisor
+— Janine Mitchell, Youth Pathways Advisor

-I used the new edition Strength Cards this week in an introductory workshop I was asked to do at Leeds Metropolitan University’s festival for staff development.
-My session was on the subject of Emotionally Intelligent Leadership.
-I used the cards to help stimulate participants to identify five talents and to share these in small groups.
-This helped open up a discussion about why it is so hard to talk about what we do well and the implications of this for our management style.
+“I recently used the new edition Strength Cards during an introductory workshop at Leeds Metropolitan University’s staff development festival.
+My session focused on Emotionally Intelligent Leadership, and the cards were a fantastic tool to help participants identify five personal talents and share them in small groups.
+This sparked a meaningful discussion around why it can be difficult to talk about our strengths—and how that impacts our management style.

-Christine Bell, Director, Real Life Learning (Leeds, UK)
+— Christine Bell, Director, Real Life Learning (Leeds, UK)

 Picturing Community Aspirations in the Western Downs, QLD

-My research into ‘Understanding Community Aspirations’ explored the social and economic aspects of coal seam gas development in the Western Downs of Southern Queensland.
-We used Picture This with several focus groups in the rural community, including a local craft group, a Landcare group, social service providers and a group of young people.
-We also supplemented the cards with some images compiled from an existing Community Development Plan.
+“My research into ‘Understanding Community Aspirations’ explored the social and economic impacts of coal seam gas development in the Western Downs of Southern Queensland.
+We used the ‘Picture This’ cards with several focus groups—including a local craft group, a Landcare group, social service providers, and young people—alongside images from an existing Community Development Plan.